 The main emissions from a flat glass furnace come from the combustion of fuel and the decomposition of the carbonate and sulphate raw materials.
 The raw materials are melted at a very high temperature so the process is extremely energy-intensive.

-(and from oil fuel if that is used); and particulate matter derived from compounds volatilized from the molten glass.
-Carbon dioxide (CO2) comes from both the decomposition of carbonates and from combusted fuels.
+The most significant pollutants from a glass furnace are: nitrogen oxides formed from the nitrogen and oxygen in the air at high temperature; sulfur oxides from the refining agent (and from oil fuel if that is used); and particulate matter derived from compounds volatilized from the molten glass.
+Carbon dioxide comes from both the decomposition of carbonates and from combusted fuels.

 We are tackling pollutant air emissions with a range of primary and secondary abatement techniques.
 Primary methods, such as special burners or carefully-chosen raw materials, including more cullet (recycled glass), reduce pollutant formation and can also improve the thermal performance of the furnaces.

 Novel pollution control plant installed at Ottawa